Main content

 Current Opportunities

 Green Mtn.
-Transit Alternate
+Transit Representative

 Number of Openings: 1

-Role: This opening is for the alternative position on the GMT Board of Commissioners.
+Role: This opening is for the City’s position on the GMT Board of Commissioners.
 Commissioners set Board goals annually, and these long-term goals guide the General Manager of GMT and the priorities of the authority for that fiscal year.

 Meeting Frequency: 1x/month; 7:30 a.m. on third Tuesday